Marilyn J. Perkins Claassen

 - If applying for both scholarships: a brief summary (maximum 200 words) of your accounting background including education, work experience, and any other relevant information

-A completed application should be submitted online by August 15th or the following Monday, if the 15th falls on a weekend.
+A completed application should be submitted to CEPI@SCU.EDU by August 15th or the following Monday, if the 15th falls on a weekend.
 All application information must be provided in English.
 The Marilyn J. Perkins Claassen Memorial Scholarship will be awarded each summer, beginning in 2007, with the recipient to be notified by September 1 in order to begin preparing for the November exam.

 Marilyn Perkins Claassen (1947 - 2004)